 Another sign is visible, cream-colored segments of the worms appearing near the anus or in the dogs’ feces.
 These segments are shed in the intestines and are passed in feces.
 They release eggs into the environment when they dry out.
-Sometimes, the segments can be present in vomit, as well.
+Sometimes, the segments can appear in vomit, as well.

 Causes Of Tapeworms In Dogs

-Tapeworm eggs may also be transmitted through an infested host animal, such as rodents or birds.
+Tapeworm eggs may also transmit through an infested host animal, such as rodents or birds.
 Dogs sometimes hunt or scavenge for these animals, or they may investigate a recently killed animal that harbors tapeworm eggs.

 Treatments For Tapeworms in Dogs

 There are several forms of tapeworm medication, including drugs like praziquantel, which can dissolve tapeworms in the intestines.
 Some tapeworm medications are available over-the-counter, but even these should be used only with veterinary recommendation.

 The likelihood of a dog passing a tapeworm infection to humans is fairly low, as a human would have to swallow an infected flea to become infested.
 This is known to happen in children more often than adults.
-It is more likely to be transmitted to other animals in the home.
+It’s more likely to be transmitted to other animals in the home.

 Treatment is easy and effective with few side effects, so it’s best to deal with a tapeworm infestation promptly.